-Sweet Peach Iced Tea is a summer favorite and for good reason.
-It combines the delicious taste of ripe peaches with iced tea for a refreshing drink the whole family will love.
-You can make the peach iced tea as sweet as you like with the simple peach syrup recipe – and by using frozen peaches you can enjoy this Southern favorite any time of year!
+Sweet peach iced tea is a summer favorite and for good reason.
+This Southern treat combines the delicious taste of ripe peaches with iced tea for a refreshing drink the whole family will love.

 - 5 cups of cold water

 - 1 family-size tea bag (or 3 regular-sized tea bags—we used Lipton but you can use any brand)

 - 2 cups frozen peaches, thawed and pureed

 - 2 cups frozen peaches for serving (don’t thaw these!)

 SUBSTITUTIONS AND ADDITIONS